 There was more, about how LinkedIn groups could really help me facilitate enrichment exchanges with diverse groups.
 This is something I see Google+ doing better than LinkedIn, and could be a reason people turn to it rather than LinkedIn.
 For us as users, there is no problem in using various social media for different purposes, as long as our desired communities adopt the same social media.
 However, for any social media platform, you have to know your audience and capture as much of their time as possible for growth stability.
 This is where I think LinkedIn is failing.
 In many ways, they have hit a peak and are leaving plenty of room for a new, better, more powerful platform to emerge and take over as the professional social media of choice.

 What do you think?
 Do you think that my intended purpose oversteps LinkedIn’s stated mission?
-“To connect the world’s professionals to enable them to be more productive and successful….we make services available…to help you, your connections, and millions of other professionals meet, exchange ideas, learn, make deals, find opportunities or employees, work, and make decisions in a network of trusted relationships and groups.”"group limits" > "linkedin groups" > "professional network" > "social network" > blog > blogging > connections > content > content marketing > how to use LinkedIn > information marketing > LinkedIn > LinkedIn In > networking > platforms > social media > social networking > what is blogging > What is LInkedIn
+“To connect the world’s professionals to enable them to be more productive and successful….we make services available…to help you, your connections, and millions of other professionals meet, exchange ideas, learn, make deals, find opportunities or employees, work, and make decisions in a network of trusted relationships and groups.”Social tagging: "group limits" > "linkedin groups" > "professional network" > "social network" > blog > blogging > connections > content > content marketing > how to use LinkedIn > information marketing > LinkedIn > LinkedIn In > networking > platforms > social media > social networking > what is blogging > What is LInkedIn